Directing a Reading of Your Play

 - Eliminate all poetic descriptions in the stage directions.

 - Give the cast an idea of what is MOST important about the tempo of the reading: whether the tempo needs to be, for example, slow and easy or at breakneck speed.
-Most readers should be encourage to pick up cues as quickly as possible, so the action flows.
+Most readers should be encouraged to pick up cues as quickly as possible, so the action flows.
+All readings are too slow – general rule of thumb.
+Large dramatic pauses tend to obfuscate the story.
+Ask the actors to take pauses only when you have written a pause into your play.

-- Give the cast a chance to ask specific questions about their characters, relationships, or history.
+- Give the cast a chance to ask specific questions about their characters, relationships, or history after you have read through the play – otherwise, you might never get to read the play.

 Stage the reading: At the Conference, chairs, stools, and music stands are available in each room.